StonedModder/Porkfolio/README.md

 <details>
 <summary><b>Where is my data stored?</b></summary>

-Porkfolio stores its local settings and database in Electron's per-user app-data directory.
-Keep credentials, save keys, and webhook URLs private; they should never be committed to git.
+Porkfolio stores its local settings and database in Electron's per-user app-data directory
 </details>

 <br>